camunigeography/muscat-conversion/README.md

 -----

 1. Clone the repository.
-2. Download the PHP library dependencies and ensure they are in your PHP include_path.
+2. Run `composer install` to install the dependencies.
 3. Download and install the famfamfam icon set in /images/icons/
 4. Add the Apache directives in httpd.conf (and restart the webserver) as per the example given in .httpd.conf.extract.txt; the example assumes mod_macro but this can be easily removed.
 5. Create a copy of the index.html.template file as index.html, and fill in the parameters.